-- 94. The purpose of this factor is to support schools that have unavoidable extra premises costs, because they are a PFI school, and to cover situations where the PFI 'affordability gap' is delegated and paid back to the local authority. - 95.
+- 138. This is an optional factor. - 139.
+The purpose of this factor is to support schools that have unavoidable extra premises costs, because they are a PFI school, and to cover situations where the PFI 'affordability gap' is delegated and paid back to the local authority. - 140.
 Methodologies for funding PFI schools must be objective and clear, and capable of being replicated for academies.
-The purpose of the factor is to fund the additional costs to a school of being in a PFI contract, not necessarily, the full cost, as some costs may be covered within other factors.
-An acceptable methodology would generally contain some of the features set out below. - 96.
-These examples are intended to help local authorities formulate a clear process for funding; it is unlikely that a local authority would need to incorporate all of the features into its own policy.
-If a PFI factor is used, all PFI schools should receive it; there may be different arrangements between contracts but, within a contract, all PFI schools should receive funding on an equivalent basis.
-This does not necessarily mean all schools should receive the same amount per pupil, but they should be treated on a consistent basis. - 96.1.
-Examples of a clear formula for funding PFI schools are: - allocations are in accordance with an original governors' agreement - allocations reflect the difference between the PFI contractual cost and the grant received by the local authority, less any local authority contribution - 96.2.
-Methodologies for calculating allocations could include: - a percentage of the school's budget share - a per pupil rate - a rate per square metre of floor area
+The purpose of the factor is to fund the additional costs to a school of being in a PFI contract, not necessarily the full cost, as some costs may be covered within other factors. - 141.
+An acceptable methodology would generally contain some of the features set out below. - 141.1.
+These examples are intended to help local authorities formulate a clear process for funding; it is unlikely that a local authority would need to incorporate all of the features into its own policy. - 141.2.
+If a PFI factor is used, all PFI schools should receive it; there may be different arrangements between contracts but, within a contract, all PFI schools should receive funding on an equivalent basis. - 141.3.
+This does not necessarily mean all schools should receive the same amount per pupil, but they should be treated on a consistent basis. - 142.
+Examples of a clear formula for funding PFI schools are: - 142.1. allocations are in accordance with an original governors' agreement - 142.2. allocations reflect the difference between the PFI contractual cost, and the grant received by the local authority, less any local authority contribution - 143.
+Methodologies for calculating allocations could include: - 143.1. a percentage of the school's budget share

-- a historical lump sum previously agreed, and indexed by a percentage per year - 97.
+- 143.2. a per-pupil rate - 143.3. a rate per square metre of floor area - 143.4. a historical lump sum previously agreed, and indexed by a percentage per year - 144.
 Agreements can refer to proportions or elements of the school's budget share, which, due to changes in funding arrangements, may have changed significantly.
 Where this situation occurs, we would expect schools and local authorities to work together to agree an alternative arrangement, so that neither party is significantly disadvantaged.